zzwerling/ai-dating-profile-review/README.md

-# AI Dating Profile Toolkit 💘🤖
+# AI Social Media Profile Toolkit 💘🤖

-**AI Dating Profile Toolkit** is a full-stack web application that helps users optimize their online social profiles using GPT-powered tools.
+**AI Social Media Profile Toolkit** is a full-stack web application that helps users optimize their online social profiles using GPT-powered tools.
 It currently includes:

 - **Bio Critique Tool:** Provides professional-style feedback on profile bios based on tone, clarity, and originality.
 - **Opener Generator:** Creates customized opening messages tailored to a user's profile and desired tone.